Orient: American English

 This is particularly relevant when referring to lands and peoples not associated with the historic "Orient": outside of the former Byzantine (Eastern Roman) Empire and Sasanian Empire (Persia), including the former Diocese of the Orient, as well as others lands sharing cultural legacies with the Oriental Orthodox churches and Oriental Catholic Churches.
 In contrast, regions of Asia further East, outside of the cultural domination of Abrahamic religions, do not share these same historical associations, giving way for the term "oriental" to have different connotations.

 In 2016, President Obama signed New York Congresswoman Grace Meng's legislation H.R.
 4238 replacing the word with Asian American in federal law.

 China

-The Chinese word 东方 is translated as "oriental" in the official English names of several entities, e.g. Oriental Art Center, Oriental Movie Metropolis.
+The Chinese word 东方 (東方 dongfang, tungfang) is translated as "oriental" in the official English names of several entities, e.g. Oriental Art Center, Oriental Movie Metropolis.
 In other cases, the same word is more literally translated as "eastern", e.g. China Eastern Airlines.

 Uruguay

-The official name of Uruguay is Oriental Republic of Uruguay, the adjective Oriental refers to the geographic location of the country, east of the Uruguay River.
+The official name of Uruguay is Oriental Republic of Uruguay; the adjective Oriental refers to the geographic location of the country, east of the Uruguay River.

 The term Oriental is also used as Uruguay's demonym, usually with a formal or solemn connotation.
 The word also has a deep historical meaning as a result of its prolonged use in the region, since the 18th century it was used in reference to the inhabitants of the Banda Oriental, the historical name of the territories that now compose the modern nation of Uruguay.